kosperera/kosperera.github.io/src/pages/about.md

 I'm [Kosala (KP) Perera](https://www.linkedin.com/in/kosperera).
 And this URL has been my online home for a longtime.

 Over the years, I've had the pleasure of working on some amazing products and brands across Sri Lanka, Sweden, Norway, Australia, and the US.
-I've spent countless hours designing and coding backend-heavy web and enterprise applications — think Monoliths, [RESThooks](https://www.olioapps.com/blog/rest-hooks), [BFF](https://www.reddit.com/r/node/comments/117phzn/comment/j9e691w/), [MACH](https://macharchitecture.com) et al.
+I've spent countless hours designing and coding backend-heavy web and enterprise applications — think Monoliths, [BFF](https://www.reddit.com/r/node/comments/117phzn/comment/j9e691w/), Event-driven, [RESThooks](https://www.olioapps.com/blog/rest-hooks), [MACH](https://macharchitecture.com) et al.

 I've had the opportunity to work alongside hundreds of developers — across time zones, cultures, and codebases.
 I've picked up a few principles that shape how I work — both as a team member and as a lead: